FSU Law Real Estate Conference

 TRANSIT-ORIENTED DEVELOPMENT: TRANSFORMING FLORIDA

 CLE and CEU approval pending.
-Free rides on Brightline/Virgin Trains USA to and from conference available.
+Free rides on Brightline trains to and from conference available.
 See below for details.

 Steve Abrams, Executive Director